Dorsal Slit Procedure

 - The incision is then closed by opposing edges in the horizontal plane.

-- Disolvable sutures are placed between the 2 remaining edges.
+- Dissolvable sutures are placed between the 2 remaining edges.

-- A local anaesthetic is injected into the base of the penis thus giving post-operative pain relief for the next 4-6 hours.
+- A local anesthetic is injected into the base of the penis thus giving post-operative pain relief for the next 4-6 hours.

 What to expect after the procedure

-- Any anaesthetic has its risks and the anaesthetist will explain such risks.
+- Any anesthetic has its risks, and the anesthetist will explain such risks.

 - With any subsequent erections post operatively, the sutures may pull out causing an opening of the wound with subsequent bleeding.